-- Globally, four out of every five people (81%) are concerned about such products, compared to only 15% who are not concerned about them. - Great Britain is slightly ahead of the world average in its level of concern, with 86% concerned and 10% unconcerned.
+• Globally, four out of every five people (81%) are concerned about such products, compared to only 15% who are not concerned about them.

-Of the six government policy proposals surveyed, none found a global majority believing in their effectiveness.
+Of the six governmental policy proposals surveyed, none found a global majority believing in their effectiveness.

-- The best-performing policies worldwide are forcing government spending to improve the range of recyclable items (46%), taxing shops that use non-recyclable products (33%), and taxing these products to increase their price (30%). - Britons think the most effective policy would be to tax shops that use these products, although less than half of Britons (48%) think this will be effective.
-The next most popular policy options were forcing government spending to improve the range of recyclable items (46%), the Government "naming and shaming" shops that use a lot of these products (43%) and taxing these products to increase their price (38%). - Great Britain thinks the least effective policies would be fining households that do not recycle enough (21%) and public information campaigning (20%), while the world also thinks the least effective policy would be fining households that do not recycle enough (24%). - People around the world have not moved significantly in their beliefs regarding potential policy actions since last year.
+- The best-performing policies worldwide are forcing government spending to improve the range of recyclable items (46%), taxing shops that use non-recyclable products (33%), and taxing these products to increase their price (30%).
+For each of the surveyed policies, a lower percentage of Americans think it would be effective than the global population. - People around the world have not moved significantly in their beliefs regarding potential policy actions since last year.